Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin

 \subsubsection{5G core simulation}

 With the development of software-defined networking (SDN) and network functions virtualization (NFV), 5G networks no longer rely on monolithic components, thus open-source platforms for 5G core are receiving increasing attention.
-A research team, mainly from the National Chiao Tung University, launched the Free5GC project \cite{free5gc}, they migrated 4G Evolved Packet Core (EPC) into 5G core Service-Based Architecture (SBA) in January 2019, realized the standalone 5G core features in October 2019, and finally, in April 2020, implemented a full operational 5G core defined in 3rd Generation Partnership Project (3GPP) Release 15 (R15).
-Similarly, \citet{open5gs} led the team to establish the Open5GS, a C-language implementation of 5G core in Release 16.
-In addition, the industry has developed specialized equipment to simulate 5G core, for example, the Spirent's Landslide.
-However, both open-source platforms and dedicated devices require secondary development or parameter setting when replicating an physical network.
-According to the information we have, there is a lack of solutions that can automate modeling and network configuration.
+One notable project is Free5GC, initiated by a research team primarily from the National Chiao Tung University \cite{free5gc}.
+They migrated the 4G Evolved Packet Core (EPC) into the 5G core Service-Based Architecture (SBA) in January 2019 and implemented a fully operational 5G core conforming to the 3rd Generation Partnership Project (3GPP) Release 15 (R15) in April 2020.
+Similarly, \citet{open5gs} led the team to establish the Open5GS, a C-language implementation of 5G core based on Release 16.
+The industry has also introduced specialized equipment like Spirent's Landslide for 5G core simulation.
+However, both open-source platforms and dedicated devices require additional development or extensive configuration to replicate a physical network.
+According to the information we have, there is a lack of solutions that can automate the modeling or configuration.